DevSecTop/TF-via-PR/docs/README.md

 > [!TIP]
 >
 > - Pin your workflow version to a specific release tag or SHA to harden your CI/CD pipeline [security](#security) against supply chain attacks.
-> - Environment variables can be passed in for cloud provider authentication (e.g., [aws-actions/configure-aws-credentials][configure_aws_credentials] action can be used for short-lived credentials).
+> - Environment variables can be passed in for cloud platform authentication (e.g., [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials "Configuring AWS credentials for use in GitHub Actions.") for short-lived credentials).

 ### Where to find more examples?